proxmox/ceph/ceph/src/arrow/docs/source/python/install.rst

 System Compatibility
 --------------------

-PyArrow is regularly built and tested on Windows, macOS and various Linux distributions (including Ubuntu 16.04, Ubuntu 18.04).
+PyArrow is regularly built and tested on Windows, macOS and various Linux distributions.
 We strongly recommend using a 64-bit system.

 Python Compatibility
 --------------------

-PyArrow is currently compatible with Python 3.6, 3.7, 3.8, and 3.9.
+PyArrow is currently compatible with Python 3.8, 3.9, 3.10 and 3.11.

 Using Conda
 -----------